 Another project at UCSD, SecureMed, dispenses patient prescriptions at home or in the pharmacy by simply identifying the prescription owner through facial recognition.

 Along the same thread, a group of innovative students at UCSD H.A.R.D.
 Hack discovered that CV features through alwaysAI can be used to support those suffering from Alzheimer’s.
 The students built a project called Slap Notes which could remind Alzheimer's patients when they forgot something like turning off the stove or closing the refrigerator.
 They also created a wearable that reminds Alzheimer's patients of some of their favorite memories such as the last time they visited the park with their loved ones.

 At HackSC, a group of students created Automated Agriculture.
-This platform uses CV to help farmers efficiently analyze the quality of produce.
+This platform uses computer vision to help farmers efficiently analyze the quality of produce.

 It is evident that the alwaysAI platform has made computer vision extremely accessible!
-We are excited to bring our own CV workshops to professionals solving similar problems in their respective industries and to see what the future holds.
+We are excited to bring our own computer vision workshops to professionals solving similar problems in their respective industries and to see what the future holds.